Full Set of Veneers

 Can Veneers fall off?

-Ceramic/porcelain veneers can fall off- eg. if a patient eats chocolate with them straight out of the fridge.
-Immediate composite veneers tend not to fall off, but the edges chip much more easily than the porcelain ones.
+Ceramic/porcelain veneers can fall off e.g. if a patients eats chocolate with them straight out of the fridge.
+Immediate composite veneers tend not to fall off but the edges chip much more easily than the porcelain ones.

 Veneers are not a necessity.
-They are to enhance the appearance and can improve your self-confidence by making your teeth straighter and white and by improving their shape.
+They are to enhance appearance and can improve your self confidence by making your teeth straighter and white and by improving there shape.

 A high standard of oral hygiene at home (brushing AND flossing!) and regular visits to the hygienists.
 Immediate/composite veneers need to be polished by the dentist or hygienist every 6 months to keep them shiny.